Benkku/testsetupdesign/README.md

 Why this is not the best idea to form test cases?
 We should NOT test several things with one test case.
 Why not?
 Because if Feature 1 fails, we probably dont know about sanity of F2 and F3, because we dont get there.

 We should test all three features separately and <i>independently</i>.
 That means we can run each test case without others.
-Because test steps 2 and 3 requires step 1, it is a <i>precondition</i> as well as feature to test.
-Hence, we define three test case, where two of them has Test Step 1 as precondition, i.e. put it in Test Setup in Robot code.
+Because test steps 2 and 3 requires step 1, it is a <i>precondition</i> as well as a feature to test.
+Hence, we define three test cases, where two of them has Test Step 1 as precondition, i.e. put it in Test Setup in Robot code.

 Robot Framework code: